Emad-H/Physical-Verification-using-SKY130/README.md

 Some essential device rules are:
 1. Transistors combine in parallel
  * For same L, parallel W can be merged by adding
 2. Capacitors combine in parallel
  * can merge parallel devices by adding area
 3. Resistors combine in parallel and series
  * For same W, series L can merge by adding
  * For same W, parallel L can merge by parallel addition

 A common problem in schematics for spice simulators is the use of components like a 0V voltage source (for measuring current in a wire), or a 0 ohm resistor (to split nets).
 But these are ideal sources and do not exist outside of simulation, so them=y must be replaced with simple wire.
 Netgen is geared to make these adjustments for LVS.
-Net-breaking resistors in layouts, however, must be present in the schematic as well since it is a physical thing and has physical width and lenght, ergo resistance.
+Net-breaking resistors in layouts, however, must be present in the schematic as well since it is a physical thing and has physical width and length, ergo resistance.
 Similarly, dummy devices are a thing that only occur in layouts as layout considerations, since they affect circuit behaviour, but not in a way that would show up in simulation.
 Netgen's policy on these are to only exclude devices for matching purposes that have all their pins tied together.

 ### Symmetry Breaking

-Sometimes, it is possible for netlists without a 1:1 correspendence to be matching.
+Sometimes, it is possible for netlists without a 1:1 correspondence to be matching.
 They can have 2:2 or 3:3 or so on, and still match, as long as the same number of devices are on both sides, and all of these devices end up in the same partition.
-This means that these devices are truly indistinguishable, and no attempt to repartition the netlist will seperate them.
+This means that these devices are truly indistinguishable, and no attempt to repartition the netlist will separate them.
 These represent symmetries in the circuit.

 It is, however, impossible to tell at a glance whether 2 resultant partitions with the same number of devices on each side are a symmetry or error.
 To figure it out, Netgen does symmetry breaking.
-It pulls one device or net from each of the partition, then assigns them a random new hash to seperate them from the other devices/nets in the partition.
+It pulls one device or net from each of the partition, then assigns them a random new hash to separate them from the other devices/nets in the partition.
 Then it runs the matching algorithm again.
 If the devices/nets are symmetric, then it will end up in the same state, just with one less device/net in the partition.
 If the number of devices/nets in both partitions are different now, that means it is an error.
-Netgen repeats this till it ends up with just a single device/net in every partition, then it really was a symmetry and not an error; and will state in the result how many symmetries occured and that the netlists are uniquely matching.
+Netgen repeats this till it ends up with just a single device/net in every partition, then it really was a symmetry and not an error; and will state in the result how many symmetries occurred and that the netlists are uniquely matching.

 Before it attempts this symmetry breaking, Netgen does check pin assignments on the devices in the partitions to confirm if the pin assignments break the symmetry.
 This ensures symmetries connected to the same pin are treated as symmetries while symmetries that are just internal to the circuit, like multiple of the same transistor in different pin assignment, are not.
 Another way to break symmetry is to check for device properties across the device groups.

-### Iterpreting Netgen Results
+### Interpreting Netgen Results

 Netgen will generate a report on each pair of subcircuit that it matches, in order from the bottom up.
-Traditionally, the layout netlist is specified before the schematic netlist, and appears on the left side of the results, with the schemaic netlist appearing on the right.
+Traditionally, the layout netlist is specified before the schematic netlist, and appears on the left side of the results, with the schematic netlist appearing on the right.
 Though this depends on the designer, and the order that they specify the netlists in the command.
-Otherwise, Netgen treats both netlists as the same, meaning layout netlists are not treated in a seperate manner than schematic netlists, and are completely interchangeable.
+Otherwise, Netgen treats both netlists as the same, meaning layout netlists are not treated in a separate manner than schematic netlists, and are completely interchangeable.

 Prior to comparing any subcells, netgen will first dump a list of what cells it flattened because it couldn't find any equivalent subcircuit in the opposing netlist to match it to (list of cells flattened due to non-matching hierarchy).

-Next, Netgen will also print a report on its atempts to run series/parallel device merging.
+Next, Netgen will also print a report on its attempts to run series/parallel device merging.
 It prints the circuit contents before and after merging.

 The initial report on each pair of subcells will list their contents, including how many of each device and nets were present.
 It lists these side by side, and any mismatch/missing device will be flagged accordingly.
 Here, we may find device counts with lower numbers than expected due to series/parallel combining.
 After this is a simple sanity check that specifies the total number of devices, and total number of nets

 After the summary of cell contents is the Pre-match analysis results.
 It may print iterations of this, as if it finds that flattening a cell will result in a better match, it will do so here accordingly.
-Sometimes, we may find matching errors in intial summary reports that could get cleared in the latter iterations of the pre-match analysis, so it is important to look out for these.
+Sometimes, we may find matching errors in initial summary reports that could get cleared in the latter iterations of the pre-match analysis, so it is important to look out for these.

 Next, we get the topology matching report, saying whether the cells were matched or not.
 This is where Netgen will differentiate between a match and a unique match.
 A simple match means there could be symmetries.
 So Netgen will then attempt symmetry breaking through property, then through pin, and finally through its arbitrary iterative symmetry breaking method.
 If topology matching succeeds, it then proceeds to show the results of property matching, and may attempt to do more series and parallel merging to get a match.
 If property matching fails, it dumps a side by side comparison of what properties did not match, and by how much.

 If topology matching succeeds, regardless of property matching, netgen then shows the results of pin matching with a side by side list of pins.
 Pin mismatches/missing pins are flagged here.
 Any proxy pins will also show up here.
 If topology matching succeeds but pin matching fails, there will be no dump of failing output because the topology matching didn't produce any.
 The circuits will be flagged as mismatching.

-If topology matching fails, there will be a dump of failing partitions, and are a direct result of the hashing, sorting and core matcing algorithm.
+If topology matching fails, there will be a dump of failing partitions, and are a direct result of the hashing, sorting and core matching algorithm.
 There will be 2 blocks of outputs for the 2 things sorted, nets and devices.

 *General rule of thumb - 1:*
 If there are device mismatches in the circuit, then the list of failing nets will be difficult to interpret.
-A good strategy is to check your circuit for a mimatch in the number of devices.
+A good strategy is to check your circuit for a mismatch in the number of devices.
 If so, check the list of failing device partitions and try to debug the problem from there.
 Only check the net mismatches after the device mismatches are solved.

 *General rule of thumb - 2:*
 Always solve the easy to understand problems first, as many harder to interpret issues may get clearer when other related erros have been fixed.
 This can be an iterative method, and is a normal part of the LVS process.

 The run-time or terminal output that gets created by Netgen is actually only a summary, and is useful for a quick look at what might have gone wrong.
-But for detailed debugging, it is more important to look at actual ouptut which is dumped to a file called comp.out, unless specified differently.
+But for detailed debugging, it is more important to look at actual output which is dumped to a file called comp.out, unless specified differently.

 Netgen also offers a second output format in JSON which works in a simple GUI written in python, and is available as part of the Netgen installation.
 It is accessed by the command `netgen -gui`.
 One advantage of this view is that columns are not truncated like those in the terminal output due to the limited character length per line.